 Whilst studying with the CIPP you are required to be an associate level (or above) member of the Institute.
-This is to support your further reading and studies throughout the qualification.
-If you aren’t already a member you will need to join at the discounted cost of £130, a saving of £65*.
+CIPP membership provides invaluable support for your further reading and research whilst studying the qualification.
+If you are already a valued member of the institute at associate level or above, only the course fee is payable.

-- Study material, induction and module review day slides, plus other relevant information
+- Study material, induction, module workshop and tutorial slides, plus other relevant information

-*saving equates to a reduction of the associate member fee of £30, plus we have waived the usual £35 registration fee
+*saving equates to a reduction of the associate member fee of £30, plus we will waive the new £50 registration fee

 Timetable and enrolment forms